noawe-boi/NoahsObsidianSync/English IA3.md

-Inspiration text: "Australia's Unsung Wildlife heroe"
+Inspiration text: "The story of Fred Hollows"